tommoor/tinycon/README.md

 * Firefox 9+
 * Opera 11+

-Currently the library degrades to title update:
+Currently the library degrades to title update in the following browsers:

 * Internet Explorer 9
 * Safari 5